kreier/ml/deepseek/README.md

 ### 32b model based on qwen 32B

 The website staes 20 GB for the Q4_K_M model, while `ollama ps` states 22 to 26 GB.
 It currently does not fit into 4 GPUs with combined 26 GByte VRAM.
+The model has 65 layers.

 | `ollama ps` | memory_required | token/s | offload layers | CPU/GPU | GB GPUs |
 |:-----------:|:---------------:|--------:|:--------------:|---------|---------|